 Deployment of networks

 The deployment of networks is the precondition for bridging the digital divide between regions and continents.
-Providing the possibility of accessing telecommunication services to all should be the number one priority for the ITU-D. Even if the mobile telephony became almost ubiquitous with 6.8 billion subscriptions, Internet access, especially broadband at affordable prices, remains a problem to be resolved, as only 40% of global population is online.
+Providing the possibility of accessing telecommunication services to all should be the priority for the ITU-D. Even if the mobile telephony became almost ubiquitous with 6.8 billion subscriptions, Internet access, especially broadband at affordable prices, remains a problem to be resolved, as only 40% of global population is online.
 Connecting the rest of the globe would constitute a big boost to world economy.
 Therefore, WTDC should make this a number one priority when setting the working plan of ITU-D with concrete and practical solutions to be implemented in the next following years.

 Areas of work: